- If you missed our recent lecture, The Meaning of Bagels and Falafel with Shaul Stampfer on November 17, 2014, you can

 Established in 2003, the Carolina Center for Jewish Studies at the University of North Carolina at Chapel Hill unites the general public, students and faculty from various academic disciplines who share a common passion for a deeper understanding of Jewish history, culture and thought.
 This year, the Center embarks on its second decade of excellence, with ambitious goals for expanding academic opportunities for Carolina’s students and the community.

-Carolina has recently introduced a new undergraduate degree program, leading to a Bachelor of Arts degree in Religious Studies with a concentration in Jewish Studies.
+Carolina has introduced an undergraduate degree program, leading to a Bachelor of Arts degree in Religious Studies with a concentration in Jewish Studies.
 This is the first official Jewish Studies major offered in the state of North Carolina, and in May 2013, the very first student graduated with the degree.
 In addition, the University recently introduced a Certificate in Jewish Studies for Graduate Students and a new Capstone Course in Jewish Studies, an upper-level research seminar.
 Visit our “academics” section for details.

 Our events program for 2014-2015 is now finalized.
 We hope to see you at one of our community lectures, academic lectures, or the Uhlman Family Seminar.
 Visit our “events” section to learn more about upcoming lectures.

-Ruth von Bernuth, assistant professor of early modern German Studies (1500-1750) in the Department of Germanic and Slavic Languages and Literatures is director for the Center.
-Visit the “about us” section to read more about Professor von Bernuth and our two other faculty administrators, Professor Ariel and Professor Lambert.
+Ruth von Bernuth, associate professor of early modern German Studies (1500-1750) in the Department of Germanic and Slavic Languages and Literatures is director for the Center.
+Visit the “about us” section to read more about Professor von Bernuth and our other faculty administrators, Professor Ariel, Professor Cassen, and Professor Lambert.

 Learn more about the Center and Jewish Studies at Carolina